curi0sity-sys/mattijs.id/README.md

   </li>
   <li>CV - mattijs.id
     <ul>
-      <li>A one-page website in html that's my resume.
-Hosted on simple hosting package with ssl cert from hosting.nl </li>
+      <li>A one-page website in html that's my resume. with letsencrypt swag setup on a hetzner vps</li>
     </ul>
   </li>
 <li>Storage systeem: rsync.net account to store everything, which automatically get's more storage.
 Buy this this week</li>